II The Legend of Irene Moraga Lumbrera

 The Alluring Evil in Our Midst

 I cannot leave Irene guilty of treason.
 It is taking a lot of emotional intelligence and courage to talk about this because of its highly sensitive nature.
 She would not hurt Peter at all.
 However, it has a lot of impact on why she ended up retiring in a place far away from home.
 Is it not in her dream to go back to the Philippines and enjoy the rest of her life with her son?
 Her long absence from home have paid.
-She became estranged from her son.
+She became estranged from her son somewhat.
 Where is Peter who she has trained to be strong?
 Where is he who will keep her legacy and protect her in old age?
 She cannot blame him.
-She left him to the care of a woman who knows how to lure a weak soul!
+She left him in the care of a woman who knows how to lure a weak soul!
 She loves him so much and will always protect him.
 She kept her calm so she will win with the temptations around her, taking cover under her heir and legend keeper.
 In her mind, it is no longer protecting Peter, but this time protecting herself.
 How will you protect yourself from the evil in your midst?
 The countless insatiable hunger for money, to the pettiest crime of drowning Irene's cellphone in water!
 In her bitterness and jealousy of Irene, she threw the imported China wares Irene sent them, as hard as she could in the marbled floor and turned into million pieces.
-They falsified Irene’s signature and transferred the properties to their names, not dividing among their children, the treatment she gave Irene, the imprisonment in her own home, keeping food from Irene. ~MDS
+They falsified Irene’s signature and transferred the properties to their names, not dividing among their children, the treatment she gave Irene, the imprisonment in her own home, keeping food from Irene.
+Does Irene deserve these at all? ~MDS

-He always told me that he was not eating and have pains in his abdomen.
+He always told me that he was not eating well and have pains in his abdomen.
 I knew there was something wrong, but he always denied.
-He looked haggard and had lost weight each time.
-A few days before his birthday, I called to greet him, unknowing that it will be his last.
+He looked haggard and had lost weight each time we do facetime.
+Few days before his birthday, I called to greet him, unknowing that it will be his last.
 One fateful day, his son called me that his father, Boyet is dead.
 I cried so hard because I thought and felt that I did not have enough time with him.
 I sent him to college in a city far from home because I thought he will learn to be independent; he got married shortly after college.
 Then I left for America some thirty years ago.
 Thanks to Face Time and Messenger, I had seen him so close as I held my cellphone close to my chest, lying in my bed.
 Then I thought of the burial plot I bought for me with my last money, over two hundred fifty thousand pesos.
 On my way to the airport as we pass by the Memorial Park, after I have decided to go back to America and never return, I silently thought, “who will be interred here first?”